 You do NOT lose your right to make your own decisions.
 You have the same decision-making powers you had before you signed it.

-Remember I mentioned paying my parents’ electrical bill.
-I had to send a copy of the POA to the electric company for their records.
+I had to send a copy of my father’s POA to the electric company for their records.
 It was only then that I could get the balance due, get information on power usage, transfer the bill into my niece’s name when she moved in to housesit for the winter, and ultimately close the account when the house sold.

 Springing Power POA: This particular POA only kicks in after a doctor determines that you are not able to make decisions for yourself whether it’s regarding your finances, assets, or care.
 It is recommended that you include the criteria for deciding who is involved in declaring that you are mentally incompetent.
 Choose your POA agent carefully because of the amount of responsibility and power he/she will hold for your future.
 Personally, I would not recommend this POA.
 The determination of incompetency can be very controversial.
 Family members may well disagree and cause emotional and financial distress.